jwkidd3/azure_dev/day1/challenge-04/README.md

     "IPName": {
       "type": "string",
       "metadata": {
-        "description": "The name of the Azure IP adress artefact" }
+        "description": "The name of the Azure IP adress artifact" }
     }
   },